(…continued from Part 2)

 The commit history on my git repo for the reconstruction shows that I first hit the problematic loop for which I was unable to write C code that would exactly match the game’s opcodes on 29th March.
 It’s the end of August and I finally figured it out.
 Everything works now, there were a couple of divergences which were easy to tweak into 100% matching code.
 It’s actually eerie watching mzdiff display no skips and large swaths of exactly equal instructions, with only the occasional offset difference in orange.

 So, did I just “waste” 5 months?
 No, I don’t think so.
 I learned a lot about how the compiler works and got a feel for the flow of opcodes and how they map to C code.
 I can now write easier conditions or loops as I read them.
 I can tell optimized from unoptimized code at a glance.
 It was extremely frustrating for a while, but the sense of satisfaction I got from finally finding the magic flag that somebody forgot to disable before making the final build is proportionally exhilarating.
-I managed to uncover a cool fact about the game, and it being built in debug mode means the instructions will be likely easier to follow.
+I managed to uncover a cool fact about the game, and it being (at least partially) built in debug mode means the instructions will be likely easier to follow.

 It’s my own fault really for not RTFM’ing more carefully and assuming only the /O options could influence optimizations, but you have to admit that the option descriptions in the output of the compiler are misleading, to put it mildly.
 I recall searching the manual for all occurences of “optimization” at some point, but this is a scanned document and text search does not always work on it.
 Or maybe it did find the occurence, but I glossed over it after seeing “symbols”?
 Well, no point in wondering now.
 The project is back on track, I’m churning out functions like mad.
 I’m looking forward to being done with START.EXE and moving onto EGAME.EXE in the near future.